The Making of a Lady (2012) – Plot, Cast, and Review

 Orphaned at a young age, she has been forced to make her own way in the world.
 Gifted an education by her relatives, her options remain few.
-She has a difficult time maintaining steady employment to pay her rooming fare at a run-down but respectable boarding house.
+She has difficulty maintaining steady employment to pay her rooming fare at a run-down but respectable boarding house.

 Just as Emily and Walderhurst begin to grow closer, he decides to re-enlist in his old regiment and return to India.
-He instructs his dour but trusted butler, Mr. Litton to look out for his new wife.
+He instructs his dour but trusted butler, Mr. Litton, to look out for his new wife.

-Despite prior inferences from both her husband and Lady Byrne about Alec’s character, Emily is thrilled to have some pleasant, young relatives around to keep her company and moves them into the house.
+Despite prior inferences from her new husband and Lady Byrne about Alec’s character, Emily is thrilled to have some pleasant, young relatives around to keep her company and moves them into the house.

 THE MAKING OF A LADY REVIEW

 The Making of a Lady left me with mixed feelings.
-My overall opinion is that the film tried to tackle too many things in its’ short 90 minutes run time.
-For the first thirty minutes, I was under the impression I was watching a period romance.
-Then the film switches gears to become a gothic mystery.
+The film tried to tackle too many things in its short 90 minutes run time.
+I thought I was watching a period romance for the first thirty minutes.
+Then the film switches gears in the second half to become a gothic mystery.

-Both Emily and Lord Walderhurst are polite, reticent characters, who show only brief glimpses of their emotions and speak of them even less.
-This is true to the training of the gentry and aristocrats of that day.
+Both Emily and Lord Walderhurst are polite, reticent characters who show only brief glimpses of their emotions and speak of them even less.
+This is true of the training of the gentry and aristocrats of that day.

-Although the film does lack the depth and development it needs, I still enjoyed The Making of a Lady.
-Emily’s growth from a submissive, orphaned woman to the wife who embraces her husband’s relatives and manages his household is subtly inspiring.
+Although the film does lack the depth and development it needs, I still enjoyed The Making of a Lady and the story of Emily Fox-Seton.
+Emily’s growth from a submissive, orphaned woman to a wife who embraces her husband’s relatives and manages his household is subtly inspiring.

 RELATED POST: Five Reasons to Discover the Making of a Lady

-Overall, I think The Making of a Lady might have been better served were it aired as a mini-series.
-This would allow time to develop both the characters, their relationships to each other and the combination of the romance and mystery genres.
+Overall, The Making of a Lady might have been better served were it aired as a mini-series.
+This would allow time to develop both the characters, their relationships with each other, and the combination of the romance and mystery genres.